happyemi/vlam/README.md

 VLAM is supposed to be a library, but it also comes with a command line tool, called `vlam_parse` that can be used to have some fun from the command line.
 It reads text from the standard input until EOF is reached, and writes to the standard output.

+Please note that the parser is NOT reentrant: if multiple threads call Vlam::parse(...), the result is undefined (it will probably crash though_.

 ### Manual (sort of)

 1. The syntax of the input file is: